stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 - In cases where a situation requires a **very specialized** resource or item, the Game Moderator might rule it is too rare to find in your Protagonist’s pool of gear.
 Alternatively, the GM _may_ still permit a test of Resources × 5 roll to locate the rare equipment – _but_ rule that success will **permanently reduce** your Protagonist’s Resources rating by a few points (the number being at the Game Moderator’s discretion).

 Depending on the specific game setting, the difficulty of Resources tests and the quality of the items unearthed through successful rolls may vary.
-See **SCROUNGING EQUIPMENT** starting page 61.
+See [[Part 5 - Equipment and Resources#Scrounging]].

 Rules of Thumb: